IM LS6

-The IM LS6 is a battery electric and plug-in hybrid compact SUV produced by IM Motors since 2023.
+The IM LS6 (智己LS6 (Zhìjǐ LS6)) is a battery electric and extended-range compact SUV produced by IM Motors since 2023.
 The LS6 was officially launched in the Chinese market in October 2023.
 It is sold as the MG IM6 in some markets.

-Overview
+History

 In August 2023, IM Motors, which was on the market for less than 2 years, presented its third model as an element of the expansion of the local offer, presenting the LS6.

+Design and equipment

 The vehicle was created as a more avant-garde styled alternative to the slightly larger LS7 model, debuting in the same year, distinguished by more decorations in the front bumper, a larger front air intake and reshaped headlights.

 The roof line gently slopes towards the rear edge of the body in the so-called Coupe SUVs, in turn, the rear is decorated with a characteristic wavy light strip enriched with a small window improving rear visibility.
 The proportions of the LS6 body were dictated by aerodynamic properties, which resulted in a record-low air drag coefficient of 0.23.

 Similarly to the LS7, the LS6 has an unusually designed cockpit consisting of two screens: the first one runs across the entire width of the dashboard and functions as digital clocks, a multimedia system screen and an entertainment centre for the passenger.
 The second one, vertical and located at an angle, serves, among others, air conditioning panel and control of additional vehicle functions.
 Instead of a steering wheel, the so-called shuttlecock without arches at the upper and lower edges.